satishukadam/regressionmodel/README.md

 ```
 ├── AUTHORS.rst             <- List of developers and maintainers.
 ├── CHANGELOG.rst           <- Changelog to keep track of new features and fixes.
-├── LICENSE.txt             <- License as chosen on the command-line.
+├── LICENSE                 <- License as chosen on the command-line.
 ├── README.md               <- The top-level README for developers.
 ├── configs                 <- Directory for configurations of model & application.
 ├── data